sunfounder/engineering-lab-kit/docs/source/2_first_circuit.rst

 **Electricity Essentials**

-The flow of electrons from the negative to the positive is what we understand as the current.
-Initially, scientists like Ben Franklin believed that the current was a movement of positive charges, which is why traditional current flows from positive to negative.
+The flow of electrons from the negative to the positive is what we understand as the actual electron flow.
+Initially, scientists like Ben Franklin believed that the current was a movement of positive charges, which is why conventional current is defined as flowing from positive to negative.

 .. image:: img/2_uno_current.png
     :width: 600
     :align: center

 However, in reality, electrons, which carry a negative charge, move from the negative terminal to the positive terminal.
-Most countries today still use the traditional flow model.
+Most countries today still use the conventional current flow model.
 Thus, in diagrams and when designing electronic components, current is depicted as flowing from the positive to the negative terminal, even though electrons actually flow in the opposite direction.

 .. image:: img/2_uno_electron.png
     :width: 600